Canon S120 Review

 We also had concerns about battery life of the PowerShot S110, and the new Canon S120 brings an improvement in this area too, albeit a fairly modest one.
 Where the earlier camera could manage 200 shots on a charge, Canon claims 230 shots from the S120.
 Enable ECO Mode, and you should be able to stretch this to a more reasonable 300 shots.
 There is, however, a new NB-6LH battery pack -- so if you're upgrading from the S110 you won't be able to use your existing batteries.

 The Canon PowerShot 120 stores images on Secure Digital cards, including the higher-capacity SDHC and SDXC types, as well as the higher-speed UHS-I types.
-Connectivity includes standard-def composite and high-def Mini (Type C) HDMI video outputs, plus a USB data port.
+Connectivity includes standard-def composite and high-def Mini (Type C) HDMI video outputs, plus a USB 2.0 data port which also doubles as a standard-def composite A/V output.

 The opportunity to shoot with the Canon PowerShot S120 gave me a chance to reacquaint myself with a line of premium compact cameras I've liked ever since I reviewed my first S-series PowerShot, the S45, way back in 2002.
 In that bygone world Facebook wasn't even a dream and the iPhone and Instagram were still years in the future.
 The new PowerShot S120 is chock full of features for the modern world of 2013, but I'm happy to say that the basic idea of its predecessors -- a very compact, well-built camera with advanced features -- survives unchanged.